bonitasoft/bonita-doc/md/draw-bpmn-diagram.md

-# Start building your application: draw a BPMN process diagram
+# Start building an application: draw a BPMN process diagram

 Now that you have your development environment (i.e. Bonita Studio) up and running, you are ready to start building your first Bonita Living Application.

-In this tutorial we will build a **claims management solution**.
+In this tutorial you will build a **claims management solution**.
 Making sure that claims are handled and answered in a timely manner by the appropriate employee(s) can be key to customer satisfaction.
 It is also a good fit for a process-based application that uses automation.
 We will of course drastically simplify the application in this tutorial so you can focus on learning about Bonita and not about claims management!

 Here is an overview of process execution:
 - The process will be started by a *customer* who submits a claim, which is a simple text description in our example
 - Next, an *employee* will review the claim and provide an answer
 - The *customer* will be able to review the *employee*'s answer and provide a satisfaction rating
 - If the rating is equal to or greater than 3, the process will finish after the customer has read the answer
 - If the rating is lower than 3 an extra task will be assigned to the manager of the employee to work with this customer who is not really satisfied.
+The manager will be notified by email that a task Deal with unsatisfied customer requires their attention.
-Once this task is done the process will be completed
+- Once this task is done the process will be completed

-{::comment}
-Udpdate process steps to add a notification to the employee in case the rating is lower than 3?
-{::comment}

 ::: info
 To design this process we will use the Business Process Model and Notation (BPMN) standard.
 You don't need to learn everything about BPMN to follow this tutorial but, if you would like to know more, you can read the [Ultimate Guide to BPMN 2.0](https://www.bonitasoft.com/library/ultimate-guide-bpmn).